italocampos/colorido/README.md

 ## License

-This lib is a free software and is distributed under the (MIT License)[https://opensource.org/licenses/MIT].
+This lib is a free software and is distributed under the [MIT License](https://opensource.org/licenses/MIT).